suchmememanyskill/suchmememanyskill.github.io/docs/about.md

 Other than that, i like to fuck around with code, enjoy my site.

-If you need to contact me for some reason, my discord id is `Such Meme, Many Skill#2921`
+If you need to contact me for some reason, my discord id is ['suchmememanyskill'](https://discord.com/users/249186838592487425)

 Github repo for the site is located [here](https://github.com/suchmememanyskill/suchmememanyskill.github.io)